AvitalOhayon/TopoParser/README.md

 # Topology Parser

 This project is designed to parse Infiniband topology files and output the results in a clear, structured format.
-The parsed data is also saved as a JSON file for future reference.

 ## Features